egenejosh/alx-system_engineering-devops/README.md

-Outer Read Me for the Software Engineering Repo
+A Read Me for the Software Engineering Dev ops Repository